Sceptre/sceptre/docs/_source/docs/hooks.rst

    [2023-09-03 01:06:31] - test - Updating Stack
    [2023-09-03 01:06:31] - test - No updates to perform.

 Pass named arguments to use a different shell.
-Here the command string is called ``command`` and the shell executable is called ``shell``.
+Here the command string is called ``run`` and the shell executable is called ``shell``.

 Write the executable name as you would type it at an interactive prompt to start the shell.
 For